-The liquidity levels of the organisation have improved from 2021/22, in spite of the temporary decrease in 2019/20 due to the effects of the COVID-19 lockdown.
+The organisation's liquidity levels have improved since 2021/22, in spite of a temporary decrease in 2019/20 due to the effects of the COVID-19 lockdown.

-The municipality has a significant revenue base that continues to grow compared with previous years.
-The municipality is still confident that the growth in medium to high income developments will be increasing, albeit much slower than expected, due to the economic impact of the lockdown in 2019/20.
+The municipality's revenue base continues to grow compared with previous years.
+The municipality is still confident that the growth in medium-to high-income developments will increase, albeit much slower than expected, due to the economic impact of the lockdown in 2019/20.